sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 Here are some guidelines:
 * Full access, including `root` privileges, to a system at least as powerful as a Raspberry Pi 2 or a Raspberry Pi Zero 2 W.
 * A fully up-to-date Linux or FreeBSD.
 This is important, as some of the libraries must be the latest available.
+* Shairport Sync will not run on a Mac because NQPTP, on which it relies, needs ports 319 and 320, which are already used by macOS.
 * A version of the [ffmpeg](https://www.ffmpeg.org) library with an AAC decoder capable of decoding Floating Planar -- `fltp` -- material.
 There is a guide [here](https://github.com/mikebrady/shairport-sync/blob/development/TROUBLESHOOTING.md#aac-decoder-issues-airplay-2-only) to help you find out if your system has it.
 (At the time of writing, Debian, Ubuntu, Raspberry Pi OS and FreeBSD all include this decoder.
 Fedora 36 does not.)
 * An audio output, for example an `alsa` device (or `sndio` in FreeBSD).
 You can use an application called [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) to test the suitability of hardware `alsa` audio devices on your device.
 Other backends continue to work as with "classic" Shairport Sync.